Vanessa Brown: Painting

 In 1959, Brown was described in a newspaper article as "a promising artist whose oil paintings hang in the homes of top film colony personalities."
 She signed her paintings with her birth name, Smylla.
 A gallery in Beverly Hills, California held a one-woman show of her work in 1958.

+Music

+In 1952, composer Bernie Wayne wrote the much-covered song "Vanessa" about her.

-Personal life
+Personal life and political views

 Brown was married to Dr. Robert Alan Franklyn, a plastic surgeon, from 1950 to 1957.
-In 1959, she married television director Mark Sandrich, Jr. – son of director Mark Sandrich – and they had two children, David Michael and Cathy Lisa.
+In 1959, she married television director Mark Sandrich Jr. – son of director Mark Sandrich – and they had two children, David Michael and Cathy Lisa.

 Upon her death, she was cremated and her ashes returned to her son, David.

 Brown has two stars on the Hollywood Walk of Fame, a motion pictures star at 1621 Vine Street and a television star at 6528 Hollywood Boulevard.